-- Sherlock Holmes.
-Crowds of of these are seen being broken up by mounted police outside the Houses of Parliament, indicating the "Panic, sheer bloody panic!" inspired by the villainous Lord Blackwood's return from the dead.
+- Sherlock Holmes (2009).
+Crowds of these are seen being broken up by mounted police outside the Houses of Parliament, indicating the "Panic, sheer bloody panic!" inspired by the villainous Lord Blackwood's apparent return from the dead.
 One man really goes to town describing the terrible events to come.

 "The end is nigh!
 Blackwood's come back from Hell, and laid a curse upon this land!
 He walks in every shadow, and every puff of smoke.
 Behold, he cometh with clouds, and everyone shall see him!"